mntmn/amiga2000-gfxcard/README.md

 KiCad Open Source Super Awesome EDA: http://kicad-pcb.org

 Thanks to the CommodoreAmiga group on Facebook and thanks to Sebastian Hartmann, Adrian Kaiser, Daniel Zahn, Greta Melnik for inspiration and motivation.
+Thanks to Jeri Ellsworth for inspiring me to learn Verilog.

 Greetings to kipper2k/majsta/BigGun over at the Vampire project!